Emotions run high during times of uncertainty. Fear can bring out the worst in people.

 Anti-Asian discrimination impacts people of all genders and ages.
-Evelyn is a Chinese-American who was born in Massachusetts and moved to New York after receiving a job offer from a technology company.
-Evelyn married a man who she met through work and eight years later, the couple had a baby girl.
+Evelyn is a Chinese-American who was born in Massachusetts and moved to New York after receiving a job offer from a tech firm.
+Evelyn married a man she met through work and eight years later, the couple had a baby girl.
 Evelyn was picking up her 3-year old daughter from daycare earlier this month when she was verbally accosted by another mother for being “the cause” of the virus and was told to “go back to China.”
-Nearly in tears during their car ride home, Evelyn tried to explain to her daughter what had just happened and why.
+Nearly in tears during their car ride home, Evelyn tried to explain to her daughter what just happened and why.

 “Honestly, I feel that Americans don’t have the knowledge on how to prevent this kind of stuff.
 They just check the [news] headlines and don’t look deeper.
 I get looked at angrily even when I’m not coughing or sneezing.
 It is especially bad when entering a closed space.
 There’s a lot of insulting and cursing.
 I’ve got to say, being Asian in NYC is very uncomfortable right now.”